ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorProjectAlongVector.rst

 IVectorGeometryToolVectorProjectAlongVector
 ===========================================

-.. py:class:: IVectorGeometryToolVectorProjectAlongVector
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorProjectAlongVector

    object

    A projection of a source vector in the direction of another vector.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorProjectAlongVector

 Overview
 --------